CopernicaMarketingSoftware/Documentation/Publisher/en/email-editor-followups-EN.md

 ## Extra variables

-You can add extra variables relating to the follow-up action in your template or -document:
+Within the templates or documents you can add extra variables that contain information about the cause of the mailing: what was the trigger?

+The profile that caused the mailing may differ from the destination to which the mail is sent.
+If you select a fixed email address or selection as the destination of the follow-up, you can use {$mailing.trigger.profile.FIELDNAME} to retrieve the values from the profile that originally started the follow-up.

+The {$mailing.trigger.subprofile} variable are mainly used in templates of follow-ups with a waiting time.
+If you have a collection with orders and you want to send a review mail after two days, it may happen that there are additional orders added in the meantime for that customer.
+In the template you do not want to retrieve the values of the last created subprofile, but from the subprofile on which the follow-up was originally started.
+This is possible with {$mailing.trigger.subprofile.FIELDNAME}.

 ```
 // Time at which the follow-up action was triggered
-$mailing.trigger.triggertime
+{$mailing.trigger.triggertime}

 // Timestamp at which the follow-up action was triggered
-$mailing.trigger.triggertimestamp
+{$mailing.trigger.triggertimestamp}

 // Retrieve profile fields for which the follow-up action was executed
-$mailing.trigger.profile.FIELD NAME (only functions when the profile is the destination of the followu-up)
+{$mailing.trigger.profile.FIELDNAME} (only functions when the profile is the destination of the followu-up)

 // Retrieve subprofile fields for which the follow-up action was executed
-$mailing.trigger.subprofile.FIELD NAME (only functions when the subprofile is the destination of the followu-up)
+{$mailing.trigger.subprofile.FIELDNAME} (only functions when the subprofile is the destination of the followu-up)
 ```

 ### Publisher specific variables